pataa-com/wordpress-store/README.txt

 Address Autofill Plugin helps the customers to auto-fill their address just by entering their Pataa codes.
 Moreover shares the exact geo tagged location of the user with the website & helps reducing the churn rate.
 The greatest benefit that is derived by utilizing ^Pataa Address fill API is reduced churn rate, which means your users will carry out the entire checkout process and potentially return to your e-store thereby increasing brand loyalty.
 Another great benefit of ^Pataa Address autofill API is optimized and efficient deliveries with reduced last mile costs.
-Timely deliveries can also potentially ensure lesser returns thereby sustaining your revenue and customers.
+Timely deliveries can also potentially ensure lesser returns thereby sustaining your revenue and customer.

 == Description ==